-After successful completion of the laboratory works, students will be able tolearn the basic and applied techniques for demonstration of molecular architectureand functions of the basic unit of life, determine microbial growth and the influence of different factors on microbial growth in food.
-The students can determine the microbiological status of environmental and clinical samples with theirphysical, chemical and microbiological status.
+After successful completion of the laboratory works, students will be able to learn the basic and applied techniques for demonstration of molecular architecture and functions of the basic unit of life, determine microbial growth and the influence of different factors on microbial growth in food.
+The students can determine the microbiological status of environmental and clinical samples with their physical, chemical and microbiological status.
 The students should earn the capability to demonstrate the structure and functions of genetic materials of microorganisms along with their transformations.
 Identify pathogens from clinical samples and their sensitivity to different antimicrobial agents.
 They will also develop skills to determine spoilages of different foods with their causative agents, employ proper methods for preservation of foods and assess the activity of microbial biocatalysts with their functional properties for applications.

-Unit Course Content Class hours 1 Growth Measurement 10 - 1.
-Serial dilution technique for viable cell counts (spread plate and pour plate) 2.
-Techniques of enumeration of microorganisms: Improved Neubauer counting chamber; Miles and Misra technique 3.
-Study and plot the growth curve of E. coli by tubidiometric and standard plate count.
-4. Effect of oxygen and pH on growth of E. coli .
-Antimicrobial sensitivity test of microorganisms (qualitative) 5.
-Actions of antiseptics, disinfectants, and photo-reactivation and anti-metabolites 6.
-Demonstration of the thermal death time and decimal reduction time of E. coli 2 Cell Biology 10 1.
-Study a representative plant and animal cell by microscopy 2.
-Study of different stages of Meiosis and Mitosis by permanent slides.
-3. Study of the structure of cell organelles through electron micrographs.
-4. Identification and study of cancer cells by photomicrographs.
-5. Cytochemical staining of DNA - Feulgen; 3 Environmental Microbiology 10 C 1.
-Determination of environmental influence on microbial growth 2.
-Analysis of soil- pH, moisture content, water holding capacity 3.
-Assessment of microbiological quality of natural water.
-4. Determination of BOD/COD of waste water sample.
-5. Demonstration of sewage treatment 4 Metabolic Activities of Microorganisms 10 - 1.
-Hydrolysis of biopolymers such as starch, lipid, casein and gelatine
+Unit Course Content Class hours 1 Growth Measurement: (a) Serial dilution technique for viable cell counts (spread plate and 10 pour plate), (b) Techniques of enumeration of microorganisms: Improved Neubauer counting chamber; Miles and Misra technique, (c) Study and plot the growth curve of E. coli by tubidiometric and standard plate count, (d) Effect of oxygen and pH on growth of E. coli.
+Antimicrobial sensitivity test of microorganisms (qualitative), (e) Actions of antiseptics, disinfectants, and photo-reactivation and anti-metabolites, and (f) Demonstration of the thermal death time and decimal reduction time of E. coli 2 Cell Biology: (a) Study a representative plant and animal cell by microscopy, (b) Study of 10 different stages of Meiosis and Mitosis by permanent slides, (c) Study of the structure of cell organelles through electron micrographs, (d) Identification and study of cancer cells by photomicrographs, (e) Cytochemical staining of DNA - Feulgen; 3 Environmental Microbiology: (a) Determination of environmental influence on microbial 10 growth, (b) Analysis of soil- pH, moisture content, water holding capacity, (c) Assessment of microbiological quality of natural water, (d) Determination of BOD/COD of waste water sample, and (e) Demonstration of sewage treatment.
+4 Metabolic Activities of Microorganisms: (a) Hydrolysis of biopolymers such as starch, lipid, casein 10 7 and gelatine, (b) Carbohydrate fermentation, (c) MIU, KIA and IMViC tests, (d) Nitrate reduction, oxidise, catalase and litmus milk reaction tests, (e) Antimicrobial sensitivity test (qualitative), and (f) Demonstration of anaerobic culture techniques.